Skip to main content

 Do you only edit U.S. books?

-Adirondack Editing will edit manuscripts in any English style.
+AdkEd will edit manuscripts in any English style.
 Our project list indicates which books were not U.S. style.
 They include British, Canadian, and Australian styles (to date).

-Please indicate on the Submission Form if you are using BrE, AuE, CaE, AmE, or another style and spellings so the editor can ensure the style is consistent.
+Please indicate on the Submission Form if you are using BrE, AuE, CaE, AmE, or another style and spellings, so the editor can ensure the style is consistent.

 Why do you charge by the word?